 - Behavioral changes cannot cure non-behavioral problems – Sometimes, people think problems are behavioral while the real issue might be something else.
 If a CFO does not know how to spin the media during bad times, then behavioral changes cannot solve that.

 - Pick the right things to change – There is a difference between miswanting and mischoosing.
 We want to be seen as a better person in some particular dimension of our choice.
 However, we cannot choose the path to success.
-The wrong path will lead to a failure.
+The wrong path will lead to failure.
 The only right approach is to act on the issues which the people around us suggest.

 - Don’t delude yourself about what you really must change – Sometimes, we think that the problem is somewhere else.
-Eg. your colleagues think you am bad at communicating but the underlying reason is that my health is in a bad shape.
+Eg. your colleagues think you are bad at communicating but the underlying reason is that my health is in a bad shape.
 These links usually are superfluous.
 What you really have to fix is communication with colleagues.

 - Don’t hide from the truth you need to hear – Sometimes, we avoid negative feedback since we don’t want to face it.
 We want to believe that it does not exist when it does.
 Facing the truth is better than living in denial.